YesratRahman/Yesrat-Rahman-Portfolio/README.md

 ##### Virginia Tech (Dec 2020)
    * Bachelor of Science (BS)
    * Computer Science Major, Mathematics Minor

+### Summary
+Dedicated Full Stack Engineer with hands on experience of using tools such as Spring Boot, Angular, Vue.js, JPA/Hibernate, REST, and SQL Databases.
+Demonstrates the capability of maintaining code by fixing bugs as well as conducting end to end testing.
+Highly skilled at collaborating with team members to ship beautiful products within deadline.

 ### Skills and Technologies
    * **Languages:**
       * Java